Gran Municipality: Coat of arms

 The coat of arms was granted on 11 December 1987.
-The official blazon is "In Gules, two points ending in a cross bottony in Or" (I rødt to gull spisser som ender i kløverbladkors).
+The official blazon is "Gules, two piles reversed from each emerges a cross bottony Or" (I rødt to gull spisser som ender i kløverbladkors).
 This means the arms have a red field (background) and the charge is two triangles stretching upwards with a bottony cross on the tip of each triangle.
-The triangles and crosses have a tincture of Or which means they are colored yellow most of the time, but if they are made out of metal, then gold is used.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The triangles and crosses were meant to represent the spires of the medieval Sister Churches which are located in the municipality.
 The arms were designed by Kari Ruud Flem from Jevnaker.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Gran.
+The Church of Norway has four parishes (sokn) within Gran Municipality.
 It is part of the Hadeland og Land prosti (deanery) in the Diocese of Hamar.

 History

 Granavollen is the site of the Sister Churches (Søsterkirkene).
 These two stone churches are from the Middle Ages and were constructed side by side.
 The smaller and older is the Mariakirke, a single nave church built in the Romanesque style, built sometime before 1150.
 The neighbouring Nikolaikirke is a three-aisled basilica, probably inspired by the construction of the St. Halvardskirke in Oslo.
 It was built sometime between 1150 and 1200.
 According to local folklore, the churches were built by two sisters.
 These two detested each other so much they could not share the same church.
 A more likely explanation however, is that the Mariakirke was built for the local congregation, while the Nikolaikirke was the main church for Hadeland parish.
 The Granavollen stone is located behind the Nikolaikirken.

 The Old Tingelstad Church (Tingelstad St.Petri Kirke) is another medieval stone church.
 It is a Romanesque stone church, dated to the 12th century and dedicated to St.Peter.
 This church has survived even though it has not been in regular use for some 140 years.

-This is also the location of Hadeland Folkemuseum with a collection of buildings from the area, farm implements, a grave mound from the Viking Era, and a replica of the 11th century Dynna Runestone (Dynnasteinen).
+This is also the location of Hadeland Folkemuseum with a collection of buildings from the area, farm implements, a grave mound from the Viking Age, and a replica of the 11th century Dynna Runestone (Dynnasteinen).
 It also holds an archive of photographs and documents.